Eurofighter Typhoon: Upgrades

 In 2000, the UK selected the Meteor from MBDA as the long range air-to-air missile armament for its Typhoons with an in-service date of December 2011.
 In December 2002, France, Germany, Spain and Sweden joined the British in a $1.9bn contract for Meteor on Typhoon, the Dassault Rafale, and the Saab Gripen.
 The protracted contract negotiations pushed the ISD to August 2012, and it was further put back by Eurofighter's failure to make trials aircraft available to the Meteor partners.
 In 2014 the "second element of the Phase 1 Enhancements package known as 'P1Eb'" was announced, allowing "Typhoon to realise both its air-to-air and air-to-ground capability to full effect".

 In 2011 Flight International reported that budgetary pressures being encountered by the four original partner nations were limiting upgrades.
 For example, the four original partner nations were reluctant at that stage to fund enhancements that extend the aircraft's air-to-ground capability, such as integration of the MBDA Storm Shadow cruise missile.

 Tranche 3 aircraft electronic countermeasures (ECM) enhancements have focused on improving radiating jamming power with antenna modifications, while EuroDASS is reported to offer a range of new capabilities, including the addition of a digital receiver, extending band coverage to low frequencies (VHF/UHF) and introducing an interferometric receiver with extremely precise geolocation functionalities.
-On the jamming side, EuroDASS is looking to low-band (VHF/UHF) jamming, more capable antennae, new ECM techniques, while protection against missile is to be enhanced through a new passive missile warning system in addition to the active devices already on board the aircraft.
+On the jamming side, EuroDASS is looking to low-band (VHF/UHF) jamming, more capable antennae, new ECM techniques, while protection against missiles is to be enhanced through a new passive missile warning system in addition to the active devices already on board the aircraft.
 The latest support for self-protection will, however, originate from the new active electronically scanned array (AESA) radar, which is to replace the Captor system, providing in a spiralled programme with passive, active and cyberwarfare RF capabilities.
 Selex ES has developed a self-contained expendable digital radio frequency memory (DRFM) jammer for fast jet aircraft known as BriteCloud which is being studied for integration on the Typhoon.